sebastus/Curtain-Wall-Modules/README.md

 # Running the Terraform

-Rename your dev.tfvars file to terraform.tfvars
-Change the appropriate variables to reflect your azdo org and connections etc.S
+Change the appropriate variables in your tfvars file to reflect your azdo org and connections etc.

 Then run: